Speedups of linearly recurrent subshifts: Linear recurrence of speedups

+\begin{definition} Let $(X,\sigma)$ be a subshift and $w \in \cL(X)$.
+We call $R$ a {\em return word} of $w$ if $Rw \in \cL(X)$, begins and ends with $w$, but contains no other occurrences of $w$. \end{definition}

+Linear recurrence implies that each return word $R$ has length $|R| \leq L|w|$, reoccurs within $L|R| \leq L^2|w|$ iterates, and there are at most $L (L+1)^2$ return words, see \cite{DHS99}.
+Let $\cR_w$ denote the collection of return words.
+Each $x \in X$ can be uniquely written as concatenation of return words

+The collection of $x \in X$ written as concatenation of letters in the alphabet $\cR_w$ gives the {\em derived shift} $(X_w,\sigma)$, which is thus a linearly recurrent shift in its own right.

 \begin{remark} An equivalent approach equivalent to return words is by means of cutting-and-stacking.
-The return words $R_i$ are then stacks and the letters in $\cA$ that $R_i$ are composed of can be read off on the stack, bottom to top. \end{remark}
+The return words $R \in \cR_w$ are then stacks and the letters in $\cA$ that $R$ are composed of can be read off on the stack, bottom to top. \end{remark}

 An outline of the proof of why linear recurrence of $(X,\sigma)$ implies linear recurrence of the speedup starts as follows.
-Each bi-infinite sequence $x \in X$ can be written as concatenation $\cR = \dots R_{-2}R_{-1}R_0R_1R_2\dots$ of return words associated to some subword $w$ of $x$.
-We take $w$ so long that the return words contain the essential information of the $S$-orbit that pass through it.
-That is, the $c$ different $S$-orbits that $\orb(x)$ splits into, divides the entries of $R_i$ into $c$ subsets, characterized by so-called {\em entry positions}.
-For each pair of concatenated return words $R_i R_{i+1}$, the transit of the $j$-th $S$-orbit, starting at the $j$-th entry position in $R_i$, uniquely selects an entry position in $R_{i+1}$, say $j'$.
-Doing this for all $j \in \{1, \dots, c\}$, we get a permutation $\psi_{R_iR_{i+1}}: \{1, \dots, c\} \to \{1, \dots, c\}$.
-This leads to a group extension, i.e, skew-product of $X_w \times \gS$, where $X_w$ is the shift space expressed in return words of $w$, and $\gS$ is the group of permutations of $\gS$.
+Take $w$ so long that the return words contain the essential information of the $S$-orbits that pass through it.
+That is, the $c$ different $S$-orbits that $\orb(x)$ splits into, partitions the letters of $R \in \cR_w$ into $c$ subsets, characterized by so-called {\em entry positions}.
+For each pair of concatenated return words $RR'$, the transit of the $S$-orbit, starting at the $j$-th entry position in $R$, uniquely selects an entry position in $R'$, say $j'$.
+Doing this for all $j \in \{1, \dots, c\}$, we get a permutation $\psi_{RR'}: \{1, \dots, c\} \to \{1, \dots, c\}$.
+This leads to a group extension, i.e., skew-product of $X_w \times \gS$ and $\gS$ is the group of permutations of $\{1, \dots, c\}$.
 This is the first step of the proof, which we formalize in the following construction. \\[3mm] {\bf Construction of the group extension:} Let $(X,\sigma)$ be a two-sided shift, and let $S = \sigma^p$ be the speedup, where the jump-function $p:X \to \N$ is continuous.
 Since $X$ is compact, there is $K \in \N$ so that $p$ is constant on cylinders with anticipation and history $K$ (i.e., centered $2K+1$-cylinders).
-Consider $x \in X$ and a word $w$ in $x$ of length $|w| \geq p_{\max} + 4K+2$.
+Assume that $w \in \cL(X)$ is so long that $|R| \geq p_{\max} + 2K+2$ for each $R \in \cR_w$, where $p_{\max}$ as in~\eqref{eq:pmax}).